MahaswetaTalik/ShadowFox/README.md

 2. Store Sales and Profit Analysis

 Superstore Sales Analysis dives into customer purchase patterns using transactional data, uncovering trends in product categories, regional performance, and seasonal behavior.
 Insights from this model help optimize inventory, boost sales strategy, and identify key growth areas.

+3. Deep Dive into BERT's Understanding

+This project explores the inner workings of BERT-based language models, analyzing token embeddings, attention mechanisms, and contextual representations.
+It includes hands-on experiments, visualizations, and performance evaluations to demystify how BERT understands and processes natural language.
+Ideal for NLP enthusiasts aiming to bridge theory with practical insights.